eboone1001/membraneProtML/README.md

 # membraneProtML
-ML application capable of identifying if a amino acid sequence is a transmembrane protein.
+This ML project is a personal practice project to get experience implementing ML pipelines for protein structure studies.